Editing item geometry

 -

-Snap layers - choose a visible layer to act as the snap layer.
-Whenever your pointer approaches snap layer geometry, it'll jump to align itself with the nearest point or line.
-This makes it easy to plot geometry alongside another item's geometry!
+Snap layers - choose one of the shown layers to act as the snap layer.
+As you draw geometry, your pointer will automatically snap to the nearest point or line on the snap layer as you approach it.
+This makes it easy to plot geometry precisely alongside another item's geometry, e.g. a building connected to another building, a road branching off from another.

-5 GeoJSON panel
+5 Basemap / GeoJSON panel

 6 Done button